 Our results are derived from an independent survey of client initially surveyed six months after a project closes.
 That data is analyzed by the Bureau of Business and Economic Research at the University of Montana.for overall satisfaction, trends and the economic impact of MMEC services in an annual report:

-Our home office is in the College of Engineering at Montana State University, Bozeman, with field offices at the MSU and in Missoula, Kalispell, and Helena.
+Our home office is in the College of Engineering at Montana State University, Bozeman, with remote offices in Billings, Missoula, Kalispell, and Great Falls.
 MMEC has provided worthwhile assistance to improve top-line and bottom-line growth to over 1,000 clients across Montana from Alzada to Eureka and Corvallis to Opheim (in 54 of Montana's 56 counties!).

 A showcase Lean Pull System at Timberline Tool eliminated overstock with a 65 percent reduction in finished goods without delaying deliveries and cut inventory carrying costs by more than $135,000 on two high-volume tools.
 "We can operate in less space because our new layout is designed for flow."Ken Green, President, Timberline Tool, Whitefish